Skip to main content

 The flow of data within a wellness program ecosystem is a critical area of focus for HIPAA compliance.
 Often, employers engage third-party vendors to administer their wellness programs.
 If the program is part of the group health plan, this vendor is considered a “business associate” under HIPAA.

-A is any person or entity that performs functions or activities on behalf of a covered entity that involve the use or disclosure of PHI.
+A business associate is any person or entity that performs functions or activities on behalf of a covered entity that involve the use or disclosure of PHI.
 The relationship between the group health plan (the covered entity) and the wellness vendor (the business associate) must be governed by a formal, written Business Associate Agreement (BAA).

 The BAA is a legally binding contract that requires the business associate to implement the same level of safeguards for PHI as the covered entity.
 It outlines the permissible uses and disclosures of PHI by the vendor, requires the vendor to report any security incidents or breaches to the covered entity, and ensures that the vendor will extend the same protections to any subcontractors it may use.